 Choosing the Right Corporate Entity for Your ABA Therapy Business

 Selecting the best corporate structure for your ABA therapy company is a decision with far-reaching implications.
-The entity you choose determines how you manage liability, taxes, funding, and operations—factors that can make or break a business in the competitive and highly regulated field of applied behavior analysis.
-Below, we examine the most common corporate structures and provide real-world examples of how they could be used for ABA therapy businesses.
+The entity you choose determines how you manage liability, taxes, funding, and operations — factors that can make or break a business in the competitive and highly regulated field of Applied Behavior Analysis (ABA).

 1. Sole Proprietorship